Unlived Lives

 0 Comments

-I've been commended and criticized for leading readers to one conclusion they soon found to be a dead end.
+I've been commended and criticized for leading readers to one conclusion they found to be a dead end.

 Soon, Shelly is off to a different, unlived life.